alvespinho/apprentice/README.md

 # tests
-My professional porfolio as a Python developer.
+Apprentice studies as a Python developer.